 In Search of Glastonbury

-In the summer of 2014, Alex Klaushofer – fancying herself a latter-day female incarnation of H.V.
+One summer, Alex Klaushofer – fancying herself a latter-day female incarnation of H.V.
 Morton – went to explore how far twenty-first century Glastonbury lives up to its promise of being a New Age mecca for our times.

 The New British Druids: Connecting with nature in the 21st century